Khan and Brook to fight in February

 Although they may be far from being in their prime, there is genuine animosity between two fighters who have traded words for several years.
 Boxing has treated us to a plethora of 'grudges' between rivals in the past, and there are not many bigger than this.

 The fun build-up has already started.
-At the fight announcement, Brook accusing Khan of ducking him, Khan still dismissing Brook as being beneath him.
+At the fight announcement, Brook accused Khan of ducking him and focusing on fame and celebrity status, while Khan was still dismissing Brook as being beneath him.
 We even had both their dads at the top table.

 There are suggestions from some in boxing - including Matchroom Boxing promoter Eddie Hearn - that both fighters are searching for one last pay day.
 Khan and Brook have treated us to some magnificent nights in the sport; from Khan 'cracking America' and a willingness to always take on the best to Brook entertaining us with some sublime performances, none better than his win against Porter.